 - The color auto-detection adjusts the color of these elements based on the overall darkness or brightness of the image, not the lightness or darkness of the area around the elements.
 For example, if the area around the navigation circles is dark but your image is mostly light, the circles will be black.

 A Top link appears at the bottom of the page above the footer on Index Pages.
 Hide this with the Hide Back to Top Link tweak.
-Adjust the color with the Text Color tweak in the Main Content section of the Style Editor.
+Adjust the color with the Text Color tweak in the Main Content section of Site Styles.

 Mixing up types of content heightens the effect of the parallax scrolling on banners.
 The Alex demo uses Text Blocks and Gallery Blocks to break up the page, and ends with two stacked banner images for a final flourish: